linode/linode_api4-python/docs/guides/core_concepts.rst

 .. module:: linode

-The linode-api package, and the API V4, have a few ideas that will help you more quickly become proficient with their usage.
+The linode_api4 package, and the API V4, have a few ideas that will help you more quickly become proficient with their usage.
 This page assumes you've read the `Getting Started <getting_started.html>`_ guide, and know the basics of authentication already.